• Home

 How do you ignore a lawsuit and expect a good outcome?

-Yet twice in the past few months, individuals have come to me with judgments outstanding.
+Yet twice in the past few months, individuals have come to me with judgments already entered against them.
 That’s not noteworthy; after all, I’m a bankruptcy lawyer.
 We deal with unpaid judgments.

 But both of these men explained the situation this way: the claims of the lawsuit were wrong, so I did nothing.